RedKitsune8/Hades-ap-tracker/README.md

 # Template Pack for PopTracker

-Hades AP tracker, mostly only working for Weapon Rooms for the moment.
+Hades AP tracker, mostly only working for auto-tracker, for manual tracking it needs more work. for the moment.

 ## Installation